ds300/derivablejs/README.md

   Modern practices from the FP world are also making atomic state fairly simple to manage.
 Immutable data and pure functions combine well with things like software transactional memory, the actor model, atomic references, event sourcing, and so on.
 Again, these are *restrictive* tools for shrinking the set of ways in which state may be updated, all with the perceived added bonus of increasing Reasonaboutability™.

-- **Derived state** is directly dependent only on the *current* value of other bits of atomic or derived state.
+- **Derived state** is directly dependent only on the *current* value of other bits of state.
 To illustrate:

   - **Whether or not an input form is valid** is dependent on the values currently held in the form's fields.
   - **The number of idle users in an IRC channel** is dependent on the list of all currently-connected users.